-Loan Mods and Short Sales
+Loan Modifications And Short Sales

-Since 1979, The Karlin Law Firm LLP has been a dependable legal resource for individuals, business owners and companies dealing with complicated real estate matters involving loan modifications and short sales.
+Since 1979, Karlin Law Firm LLP has been a dependable legal resource for individuals, business owners and companies dealing with complicated real estate matters involving loan modifications and short sales.
 We have successfully handled loan issues with some of the largest lenders in California and throughout the nation.

 From our Tustin and Newport Beach offices, our Orange County loan modification lawyers are prepared to help you achieve the best results in your case.
 If a favorable resolution cannot be achieved through skillful negotiation, we won’t hesitate to bring your case to trial.

 Loan modifications and short sales that involve foreclosures and strategic defaults on loans are complex, and small mistakes can have significant consequences.
 Dealing with the Home Affordable Modification Program (HAMP) can be time-consuming and frustrating.
 A lawyer who is thoroughly familiar with California real estate law, like those at Karlin Law Firm LLP, can help you achieve the best results.

 When you contact our firm, you can expect our accomplished team of professionals, including AV-rated* attorney, L. Scott Karlin, Michael J. Karlin and David E. Karlin, to assist you with your matters involving:

 - Short sales

 - HAMP (BofA, Chase, Citi and other lenders)